Traian Brăileanu: Postwar trial and death

-Publication and analysis of his works was entirely suppressed under the communist regime that followed his death.
+Publication and analysis of Brăileanu's works were entirely suppressed under the communist regime that followed his death.
 Some exceptions were made under the national communism of the 1980s, when Mihu Achim recovered him as a reference for "national sociology".
-By 1990, following the anticommunist Romanian Revolution, Brăileanu's works were again the object of public scrutiny.
+By 1990, following the anticommunist Romanian Revolution, Brăileanu's philosophical output was again the object of public scrutiny.
 Controversially, sociologist Dan Dungaciu published a piece honoring Brăileanu and his theory of the elites in a May 1993 issue of Mișcarea, the neo-fascist newspaper.
 In 1997, the Romanian Academy's sociological institute held a session dedicated to Brăileanu.
 His ancestral home in Bilca was reopened as a local museum.

 Brăileanu's one daughter was married to his assistant Leon Țopa (1912–1996).
 Late in his life, Țopa was interviewed by Dungaciu, arguing that Brăileanu should be understood as a sociologist, beyond his political commitments.
 Brăileanu's nephew Virgil Procopovici survived both his jailing under Antonescu and a renewed communist imprisonment from 1948, and, in 1999, reemerged as a legatee of the Iron Guard, republishing Guardist literature that he had kept hidden for the previous 50 years.
+A new edition of his uncle's Nicomachean Ethics appeared at Editura Antet in on around 2005; scholar Alexander Baumgarten criticized this editorial decision, noting that the translation had since been superseded by Stella Petrecel's (itself published in 1988).